 \subsection{Suicide Risk Detection Using Anonymised Speech}

 Fig.~\ref{fig:acc} shows the suicide risk detection results using speech anonymised by different approaches.
-The original speech got an average accuracy of 0.702, serving as the uppe-bound.
-Among all anonymisation methods, RVC produced the strongest single-model performance with an accuracy of 0.680, only 2\% drop compared to original audio, while maintaining high anonymisation strength (with EER of 0.510).
-CosyVoice achieved the second-best result (accuracy of 0.658, 5\% decay), possibly benefiting from the best preservation of semantic content while suffering from the loss of acoustic and prosodic cues that are important for suicide risk detection.
+The original speech got an average accuracy of 0.702, serving as the upper-bound.
+Among all anonymisation methods, RVC produced the strongest single-model performance with an accuracy of 0.680, only 2\% drop compared to original audio (with p=0.349), while maintaining high anonymisation strength (with EER of 0.510).
+CosyVoice achieved the second-best result (accuracy of 0.658, 5\% decay, with p=0.136), possibly benefiting from the best preservation of semantic content while suffering from the loss of acoustic and prosodic cues.
+All other approaches show significant performance decay.

 We further ensemble the CosyVoice and RVC models by averaging their predicted probabilities.
 This ensemble benefits from the complementary strengths of the two approaches where CosyVoice retains most semantic contents and RVC maintains most F0 contour.
 The combined system achieves an accuracy of 0.692.
-This result surpasses all individual systems, reduces the gap to the original speech to only ~1\%, while still ensuring good anonymisation.
+This result surpasses all individual systems, reduces the gap to the original speech to only ~1\% (with p=0.677), while still ensuring good anonymisation.
 These findings suggest that combining complementary anonymisation strategies enhances speech utility while preserving privacy.